jonashackt/crossplane-training/06-testing-compositions.md

 ...
 parallel: 1 # use parallel: 1 to execute one test after another (e.g. for better readability in CI logs)
 ```

+### 6.10.3 Ignore failed to retrieve aws credentials from aws config

 If the kuttl output displayes something like `failed to retrieve aws credentials from aws config: failed to refresh cached credentials, static credentials are empty`: